 An important part of this duty is that we provide an annual report about the duty of candour in our services.
 This short report describes how CHAS has operated the duty of candour during the time between 1 April 2022 and 31 March 2023.
 We hope you find this report useful.

 Download the Duty of Candour Report 2022/23 (PDF, 850KB)

 We are proud to announce that an independent report by Children in Scotland has recognised that we are improving delivery of, and access to, palliative care through our work in hospitals and communities.
 They also recommend that our approach should be extended across Scotland.

 This report sets out the findings from an investigation into the numbers of children and young people with life-shortening conditions in Scotland, and what current evidence tells us about their, and their families’, psychosocial support needs.

 Download ChiSP Study (PDF, 953KB)

-Following the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 UK companies with over 250 employees must publish their gender pay gap data within one year of their 'snapshot date'.
-For voluntary organisations, including CHAS, this date is 4 April.
-CHAS took its 'snapshot' data from 5th April 2017.
+Following the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, UK companies with over 250 employees must, in usual circumstances, publish their gender pay gap data within one year of their 'snapshot date'.